Last updated: August 8, 2023.

 Additional Options with “Original Sound”

-Two additional features become available when you select original sound.
-You can activate them in Settings > Audio > Advanced (or wherever it was that you told zoom to show the original sound option):
+Three additional features become available when you select original sound.
+You can activate them in Preferences > Audio:

 - High fidelity music mode.
 This requires more CPU and bandwidth, but if you’re on a decent device with solid, fast internet connection then check this box!